-Have you ever had a restless night sleep because of stress about money?
+Have you ever had a restless night sleep because of stress about money or how you can take control of your money?
 In this post I want to give you 4 steps you can take today to take control of your money to avoid those sleepless nights.

 I’ve been there.
 I know what it is like to be worrying about whether that bill that falls due in a week can be paid.